 World Health Organization (WHO) Cooperation

-The World Health Organization/Pan American Health Organization provides help through funded projects and other initiatives.
+Alongside support from the Antigua National Development Fund, the World Health Organization/Pan American Health Organization provides assistance through funding projects and other initiatives to improve healthcare in Antigua.
 The WHO has also put the Country Cooperation Strategy in place, which will be in effect until 2024.

 The WHO has five main areas of focus.
 The first is establishing a more universal healthcare system to enable universal health coverage for more citizens.
 This will mainly be achieved by strengthening the Primary Health Care (PHC) to better align with citizens’ needs.